tekknolagi/isdt/assignments/04-vcs-constructive.md

       This is different from merging, like you did with Gianna's branch: in this case, you should make no new merge commits.
 1. Uh oh!
-You just noticed that Dr. Garbarini's branch included a commit that commented out a test from `main-tests.sh`.
-You ask him why and learn that it was an accident--he always creates his commits using `git commit -a`, and so he didn't notice that one of them included a local change meant for debugging.
-Since you've already pushed his changes to the public, it's too late to amend them. **Create a new commit on `main` that brings back the test that Dr. Garbarini got rid of.
-Mention the hash of the commit that introduced the bug in its commit message.** Make sure not to undo any other, intentional changes that happened in the meantime!
+You just noticed that Dr. Garbarini's branch included a commit that removed several lines from `Makefile`.
+You ask him why and learn that it was an accident--he always creates his commits using `git commit -a`, and so he didn't notice that he'd inadvertently deleted some code.
+Since you've already pushed his changes to the public, it's too late to amend them.
+   **Create a new commit on `main` that restores `Makefile` back to how it was before Dr. Garbarini's change.
+Tell us how you did so.
+Mention the hash of the commit (on `main`) that removed the lines in your commit message.**
 1. Alessia is a disgruntled user of your open source project.
 She opened [an issue](04-vcs-constructive-issue.txt) maligning the project and its esteemed maintainers.
 Make an appropriately cool and collected comment on